ssilverman/TeensyDMX/README.md

 # Readme for TeensyDMX v4.0.0

-This is a library for receiving and transmitting DMX on Teensy 3 and Teensy LC.
+This is a full-featured library for receiving and transmitting DMX on Teensy 3, Teensy LC, and Teensy 4.
 It follows the
 [ANSI E1.11 DMX512-A specification](https://tsp.esta.org/tsp/documents/published_docs.php).

 ## Features